SUPERVISOR RESOURCE PAGE: Family and Medical Leave

 There are no specific rules or regulations that preclude employer contact with employees who are out of the workplace on FMLA, CFRA, and/or PDL leave.
 However, an employee on leave must be fully relieved of responsibilities and should not be asked to perform work while on leave.
 One quick phone call to ask a general question (the location of a file, for example) is generally allowed, but constant calls and requests for the employee to respond to emails or perform work tasks is not permissible.

 Supervisors can contact employees on a periodic basis to find out how they are doing.
 This is a recommended practice.

-Supervisors may not take disciplinary action (due to absenteeism) against an employee with an absence that would qualify under the FMLA.
+Supervisors may not take disciplinary action (due to absenteeism) against an employee with an absence that would qualify under the FMLA, CFRA, and/or PDL.

-If an employee continues to be disabled at the end of the twelve week FMLA protection period, they will be continued on a Sick Leave of absence with benefits until the medical provider releases them to return to work or for a maximum period of six months from their last day of work.
+If an employee continues to be disabled by their provider at the end of the job-protection period, they will be continued on a Sick Leave of absence with benefits coverage until the medical provider releases them to return to work or for a maximum period of six months from their last day of work.
 Departments will be responsible for benefit charges during this extended Sick Leave period even if the employee on leave has been replaced in their position by another employee.

 1To qualify for a family or medical leave, an employee must have at least 12 months of employment with the University.
 In addition, the employee must have worked at least 1,250 hours (an average of about 24 hours per week) during the prior 12 month period and be employed at a worksite where the company employs 50 or more employees within 75 miles.